Become a childcare provider

 Find out more about becoming a childcare provider on Wirral

-If you would like support, advice, guidance on how to set up a childcare provision in Wirral please contact the Family Information Service either by email: fis@wirral.gov.uk or call 0151 666 3980.
+Before you start, consider if there is a demand for childcare in your local area.
+If you want to know what is already available, or if you would like support, advice, guidance on how to set up a childcare provision in Wirral please contact the Family Information Service either by email: fis@wirral.gov.uk or call 0151 666 3980.

-You will then be directed to the appropriate Quality Improvement and Training Officer for the area in which you wish to set up your childcare provision.
+You will then be directed to the appropriate childcare practice officer for the area in which you wish to set up your childcare provision.

-Quality Improvement and Training Officers are experienced child care professionals who support all registered childcare provision within Wirral.
+Childcare Practice Officers are experienced childcare professionals who support all registered childcare provision within Wirral.

 OFSTED